Crsarmv7l/My-TTGO-Watch/README.md

 - Navigation

 To Do:
-- Trigger for Night icons with Weather Widget (in progress)
 - Optimize BLE for Amazfish weather.
 Some sort of timer to set BLE to "Stay on" for a certain amount of time, then go back to just wakeups.
 Should help battery life since it is only 10H with "stay on" enabled which keeps it out of deep sleep.
+- Optimize message format for the way Amazfish sends messages

 All other features on the watch side are untouched and remain the same as with Sharandac's firmware (eg calc, IRremote, etc. Anything not wanted can be commented out/removed on compile)